 Yes.
 If your employees are covered by a collective bargaining agreement, a signed consent form from the collective bargaining representative must accompany the application for approval of a Shared-Work plan.

 Upon approval of the Shared-Work application, you are responsible to direct the employees to file for or reopen their UC applications online.
-In addition, you will be required to certify the hours that the employees have worked each week.
+In addition, every week you will be required to certify the hours that the employees have worked.